AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 ## Rules

-There is an interesting generalization possible involving rules and the `INSERT` operations of many [data manipulation languages](https://en.wikipedia.org/wiki/Data_manipulation_language) and [query languages](https://en.wikipedia.org/wiki/Query_language).
+There is an interesting generalization possible involving rules and the `INSERT` and `DELETE` commands of many [query languages](https://en.wikipedia.org/wiki/Query_language).

 Here is an example rule: any individual ($x_{1}$) whose parent ($x_{2}$) has a brother ($x_{3}$) has an uncle ($x_{3}$).

 $$ p(x_{1}, x_{2}), b(x_{2}, x_{3}) \rightarrow u(x_{1}, x_{3}) $$

-Here is a SQL example resembling the logic rule:
+Here is a SQL command resembling the logic rule:
 ```sql
 INSERT INTO CurrentTable (s, p, o)
 SELECT DISTINCT s1.s, 'u', s2.o